mikarant/ozo/README.md

 ## Source code
-Source code files of the OZO are located in the directory called _src_.
+Source code files of the OZO are located in the _src_ directory.

 1. mod\_common\_subrs.f90
-	Includes calculation subroutines which are common for solving both omega and zwack-okossi equation, such as horizontal and vertical derivatives, laplacian and relative vorticity.
+	Includes calculation subroutines which are common for both omega and zwack-okossi equation, such as approximation of horizontal and vertical derivatives, laplacian etc.

 2. mod\_const.f90
 	This short module contains only definition of some natural constants.

 3. mod\_omega.f90
-	This file contains the main routine of the solving of omega equation.
-All the other subroutines called by this routine are located in a file mod\_omega\_subrs.f90.
+	This module contains subroutines related to the solving of the omega equation.

-4. mod\_omega\_subrs.f90
-	All of the omega-related subroutines are located here.

-5. mod\_poisson\_DFT.f90
+4. mod\_poisson\_DFT.f90
-	This module contains subroutines related to solving of Poisson's equation in the Zwack-Okossi equation.
+	This module contains subroutines related to the solving of the Poisson's equation in the Zwack-Okossi equation.

-6. mod\_subrs.f90
+6. mod\_zo.f90
-	Module for solving the Zwack-Okossi equation and all subroutines related to it.
+	This module contains the solving of the Zwack-Okossi equation and all other relevant subroutines.

 7. mod\_time\_step\_loop.f90
-	Contains time stepping loop + some input/output routines.
+	Contains the main time stepping loop + some input/output routines.

 8. mod\_wrf\_file.f90
-	This module includes routines to create and handle input and output files.
+	This module includes netcdf IO routines to create and handle input and output files.

 9. ozo.f90
-	This is the main program of the OZO.
+	The main program of the OZO.

 ## Running WRF and OZO
 _run\_wrf_ includes instructions to compile and run WRF model to produce input data for OZO.

-_run\_ozo_ includes instrutions to compile and OZO itself.
+_run\_ozo_ includes instructions to compile and run OZO itself.

 ## Test data
 Test data for testing the functionality of OZO can be found from the Downloads.
-It contains output of WRF baroclinic wave simulation from timesteps 117-120.
+It contains output of the WRF baroclinic wave simulation from timesteps 117-120.
-Thus, with that data, you can run OZO for two timesteps (h=118-119).
+Thus, with that data, OZO can be run for two timesteps (h=118-119).

 ## Namelist